 What Is a Trigger Point for Acupuncture Anyway?

 Trigger points are areas of dysfunction within muscles which become tender and sensitive for any of a number of reasons (including trauma, immobilisation and overuse), thereby affecting the function of the muscle in general.
 These tender points may cause local pain; or even referred pain to other areas of the body (for example, sufferers of tennis elbow often feel pain in the back of the hand).

 This type of Acupuncture affects changes in painful trigger points in a few ways.
 Firstly, the mechanical force exerted by the needle can break up or stretch out tightly contracted fibres in a tight muscle band; second, the nervous response to the needle being inserted results in reflex relaxation of these trigger points; and third, there is a biochemical response where hormones are released in response to the needle, which have a number of effects, including pain moderation and inflammation control.

 By eliminating these trigger points, the overall function of the muscle targeted is improved.
 This has positive effects for muscle action (strength/speed of contraction), pain outcomes and flexibility.
 Book in for a treatment today and see how we can help you reach your goals!

-We offer acupuncture services for residents of Fremantle, Kardinya and South Lake, providing everyone the chance for health and wellbeing.
+We offer acupuncture services for residents of Kardinya, South Lake, Atwell, Mundijong and Byford, providing everyone the chance for health and wellbeing.